Ideal for: All key stages, all abilities, groups of up to 30

 Typical format: An assembly performance followed by several hour-long workshops throughout the day, leading to a larger group performance later.

 These workshops draw on our ever-strengthening relationship with the Chinese community in Morecambe and our development work in China.
 We have now developed our skills and contacts with Chinese musicians to be able to offer a fantastic set of workshops for schools around Chinese cultural themes.
-Our sessions present an immersive approach to introduce diversity and cultural awareness, and are very popular around the time of Chinese New Year, which is 16 February in 2018.
+Our sessions present an immersive approach to introduce diversity and cultural awareness, and are very popular around the time of Chinese New Year, which is 5 February in 2019 and is the Year of the Pig.
 However we can deliver this at any time of the year.

 Watch a video of More Music's Long Walk Chinese Ensemble performing below: